-The emphasis on online shopping and the card’s multiple redemption options gives the Walmart Card from Capital one a striking similarity to the Amazon Prime Rewards Visa Signature Card.
+The emphasis on online shopping and the card’s multiple redemption options give the Walmart Card from Capital One a striking similarity to the Prime Visa.
 Both cards have no annual fee or a foreign transaction fee.
 If you were having difficulty choosing between the credits from these two retail giants, they certainly aren’t making it easy.

 Like Amazon, Walmart.com offers next-day delivery – but one potential area where Walmart has Amazon beat is the availability of in-store pickup.
-Not only does it offer a workaround for the sub-par 2% back for in-store Walmart purchases; it also gives shoppers the option to retrieve their necessities within a few hours thanks to their hundreds of brick-and-mortar locations.
+It offers a workaround for the sub-par 2% back for in-store Walmart purchases and gives shoppers the option to retrieve their necessities within a few hours, thanks to their hundreds of brick-and-mortar locations.

-When it comes to points redemption, both merchants allow points to be used towards future purchases, a statement credit, gift cards, and travel at an individual point value of $0.01 (100 points = $1).
+Regarding points redemption, both merchants allow points for future purchases, a statement credit, gift cards, and travel at an individual point value of $0.01 (100 points = $1).
 Points never expire as long as your account is active.

-Should You Apply for the Capital One® Walmart Rewards™ Card?
+Should You Apply for the Capital One Walmart Rewards® Card?

-The few caveats of the card (the lack of a signup bonus) are minor compared to the potential the card has, allowing shoppers to finally earn rewards where they already shop on a regular basis.
-In-store purchases will only have the premier earning potential during the first 12 months of opening an account so cardholders will want to make Walmart their go-to store for grocery and household item purchases before the 5% earnings expire.
+Overall, the Capital One® Walmart Rewards™ Card is an exciting new retail credit card that could rival the wide reach of the Prime Visa.
+The few caveats of the card (the lack of a signup bonus) are minor compared to the potential the card has, allowing shoppers to earn rewards where they already shop regularly.
+In-store purchases will only have the premier earning potential during the first 12 months of opening an account, so cardholders will want to make Walmart their go-to store for grocery and household item purchases before the 5% earnings expire.